vasundhara/spree_subscription/README.markdown

       rake db:migrate

-3. There's two option types that need to be created and they are included in the seed data for the extension.

-			rake db:seed

-4. The extension includes a whenever (gem) schedule to setup a cron job to process billing / notifications, to generate the cron job run the following:
+3. The extension includes a whenever (gem) schedule to setup a cron job to process billing / notifications, to generate the cron job run the following:

 			whenever --load-file -w vendor/extensions/subscriptions/config/schedule.rb

-5. Using the admin interface you should now have a "Subscribable" drop-down list when adding / editing variants.
+4. Using the admin interface you should now have a "Subscribable" drop-down list when adding / editing variants.
 If you select True on this drop down and the then set the subscription option types which are:

 	Duration: The number of intervals between subscription renewals (charges).